-Note: Do not include a README.md, LICENSE, or .gitignore.
+Note: Do not include a README.md, LICENSE, or . gitignore.
 These files are provided by the project template.

 Finally, upload your repository to GitHub.
-In the commands below, replace <username> by your GitHub username, and project> by the name of your project.
+In the commands below, replace <username> by your GitHub username, and <repository> by the name of your GitHub repository.

 '''

-$ git remote add origin git@github.com:<username>//ct>.git
+$ git remote add origin git@github.com:<username>/<repository>.git

-$ git push --set-upstream origin main
+$ git push --set-upstream origin master

 '''